 Anyone familiar with addressing an envelope is probably wondering how we have a full article on how to address wedding invitations.
 More goes into wedding invitation envelope wording than names and addresses and a postage stamp, though.
-Wedding planning involves a long to-do list and a long guest list.
-Make sure your invitations get to your wedding guests with envelopes that appropriately call out their professional titles, military titles, relationship status, and more.
-Here’s exactly how to address those invites.
+Wedding planning involves a long to-do list and, often, a lengthy guest list.
+Make sure your own invitations get to your wedding guests with envelopes that appropriately call out their titles, relationship status, and similar.
+Below is our complete guide on how to address your wedding invitations.

-The most formal of invitations have both an outer envelope, which contains the mailing address, postage, and return address, and an inner envelope.
+Traditional wedding invitations have both an outer mailing envelope, which contains the mailing address, postage, and return address, and an inner envelope.
 The inner envelope is printed with only the recipients’ names, and contains all the pieces of the invitation suite: the invitation, RSVP card, RSVP envelope, and any additional enclosures such as a reception card, a map with directions, or invitations to additional weekend activities.
-When two envelopes are involved, the outer envelope is addressed more formally while the inner envelope is slightly more casual and frequently incorporates first names.
+When two envelopes are involved, the outside envelope is addressed more formally while the inside envelope is slightly more casual and frequently incorporates first names.

-If you choose to send wedding invitations without an inner envelope, which is more common these days, simply focus on properly addressing the outer envelope.
-Below, we provide guidelines for how to address invitations with a single envelope vs. an inner and outer envelope for your reference.
+If you choose to send wedding invitations without an inside envelope, which is more common these days, simply focus on properly addressing the outer envelope.

 When sending wedding invitations to a family, first decide whether you want to be specific about whom in the family is invited.
 If you don’t want to call out specific family members, simply address the envelope to the entire family:

 If you do want to specify which family members are invited, write the names of each family member in list form.
-Begin with the parent or parents’ names, and list invited children in order of age below.
+Begin your wedding invitation wording with the parent or parents’ names, and list invited children's name in order of age below.
 Female children under the age of 18 should be addressed as Miss:

 If the whole family is invited, use the family name or only the names of the parents on the outer envelope: